 Dropping permanent insurance may mean that the person won’t have any life insurance coverage, which leaves family members at risk if the person dies.
 As someone ages they are less likely to qualify for term life insurance.
 Both permanent and term insurance usually require a person to pass a physical exam.
 The rates to start a new policy or continue after the term policy changes, are based partly on the person’s current age and health status.
 Someone may not qualify for term insurance if they’ve had certain medical conditions.

 Buying life insurance can be a smart move no matter which type of insurance you get.
-For more information on the benefits of permanent term life insurance, check out this slideshow.
+Here are a few of the benefits of permanent term life insurance:

 You want to ensure you choose a company with the financial strength and stability you're looking for.
 And when you’re deciding between purchasing term or permanent life insurance, talk with a financial advisor or call Nationwide at 844-538-9998 to help you make an informed decision.